Ministry of Health and Care Services (lovdata.no)

 The Patient and User Rights Act contains legal rules on the rights patients and users have towards the health and care service (in Norwegian).

-If you have a serious illness which must be treated or monitored over a certain period of time, you may be entitled to be assigned a contact doctor in the specialist health service.
+If you have a serious illness which must be treated or monitored over a certain period of time, you may be entitled to a contact physician in the specialist health service.

 Illustration: Rebecca Ravneberg/Helsedirektoratet

-Contact physician in the specialist health service is a scheme which is intended to ensure that your follow-up as a patient is better, safer and more effective.
-Contact physician is a right for you as a patient and an obligation for the specialist health service.
+Contact physician in the specialist health service is a scheme which ensures that your follow-up as a patient is better, safer and more effective.

-The right to a contact physician is stipulated in Section 2-5 a of the Patient and User Rights Act (in Norwegian).
-Once the hospital or health institution has decided that you meet the conditions for entitlement to a contact physician, you will be informed that you are eligible.
+The right to a contact physician is stated in Section 2-5 a of the Patient and User Rights Act (in Norwegian).
+Once the hospital or health institution has decided that you are entitled to a contact physician, you will be informed about this.

-The conditions regarding both severity and duration must be met in order for you to be eligible as a patient.
+The conditions regarding both severity and duration must be met in order for you to have the right to a contact physician.
 As soon as possible after the assessment has been made, you will also be told the name of your contact physician.

 The contact physician has a particular responsibility to support you during your treatment or follow-up by the specialist health service.
 The tasks of the contact physician are to: